 1800 Lakeside Avenue, Richmond, Virginia 23228 | 9 a.m. – 5 p.m.

 Spend a peaceful July 4th surrounded by nature at Lewis Ginter Botanical Garden.
-While there won’t be any fireworks, families can enjoy exploring the gardens, with kids splashing around in the Waterway or climbing through the Klaus Family Tree House.
+Families can enjoy exploring the gardens, with kids splashing around in the Waterway or climbing through the Klaus Family Tree House.
+Access to Butterflies Bloom will be limited by capacity.
 Admission is free all day. https://www.lewisginter.org/event/free-fourth-of-july/

 Pamplin Historical Park